aneena-manoj/HTTP-LOAD-TESTER/README.md

 - **Load Testing**: Supports sending multiple HTTP requests concurrently to a specified URL.
 - **Real-time Visualization**: Uses Streamlit to display real-time charts of response times, status codes, and performance metrics.
 - **WebSocket Communication**: Streams test results from the server to the client in real-time.
-- **Configurable Parameters**: Allows customization of the number of requests, concurrency, custom headers, and payloads.
+- **Configurable Parameters**: Allows customization of the number of requests, concurrency, custom headers, payloads, and queries per second (QPS).
 - **Docker Support**: The application is fully containerized using Docker for easy deployment.

 ## API Design